Welcome to the Forum. We choose a topic, and invite experts, but in the end, students and citizens have the last word.

 Part II: Students and Citizens

 Monday, February 3rd, 7pm

 A group of students and citizens will continue the discussion that Zack Kopplin started the previous week.
 Afterwards, the audience can ask questions and we will discuss.

 |Amanda Price, Senior, Biology Major and Religious Studies Minor||Helaine Braunig, Educator at B'nai Zion Congregation|

 |Matt Cravens, Senior, Biology and History Major||Dominic Salinas, Director Department of Education Centenary College|

 Remember to check the Shreveport Times for columns from Zack Kopplin, our students and citizens prior to each meeting.

-We'd like to thank the Convocations Subcommittee, the Shreveport Times, and Centenary's Department of External Relations for all their support.
+We'd like to thank the Convocations Subcommittee, the Shreveport Times, and Centenary's Department of Marketing & Communication for all their support.